fgpietersz/django-easyserver/README.md

 * EASYSERVER_IP - the IP address to bind.
 Defaults to 0.0.0.0  (all available IPs)
 * EASYSERVER_PORT - port to bind.
 Defaults to 80.
 You will need to change this or configure the system for appropriate privileges on unix like OSes.
+* EASYSERVER_SERVE_STATIC - whether to serve static and media files.
+Defaults to True.
 * CHEROOT - a dict of any keyword params accepted by Cheroot's [cheroot.wsgi.Server](https://cheroot.cherrypy.dev/en/latest/pkg/cheroot.wsgi/).
 Defaults to {} but this is NOT the same as cheroot for all defaults.